-- (2) The Uninsured Rental Loans and Uninsured Business Loans expected to be acquired using proceeds of the Taxable Adjustable 2004 Series A-1 Bonds as described in Appendix G-1 hereto will be included within this category for purposes of determining the applicable Asset Coverage Divisor because the Taxable Adjustable 2004 Series A-1 Bonds financing these Uninsured Loans will be backed by a general obligation of the Authority.
-Certain outstanding Uninsured Loans described in Appendix G-2 have been funded with Bonds backed by a general obligation of the Authority and will also be included within this category. - (3) As may be specified by the Rating Agencies from time to time at the request of the Authority.
+- (2) The uninsured rental loans and uninsured business loans expected to be acquired using proceeds of the Taxable 2005 Series A-1 Bonds and the 2005 Series A-3 Bonds as described in Appendix G-1 hereto will be included within this category for purposes of determining the applicable Asset Coverage Divisor because the Taxable 2005 Series A-1 Bonds financing these uninsured loans and such uninsured loans financed with proceeds of the 2005 Series A-3 Bonds will be backed by a general obligation of the Authority.
+Certain outstanding uninsured loans described in Appendix G-2 have been funded with Bonds backed by a general obligation of the Authority and will also be included within this category. - (3) As may be specified by the Rating Agencies from time to time at the request of the Authority.